 Matters such as worship, selection of Church leaders and the absolute confidentiality of confession all pertain directly to the religious realm.
 Here the state has no authority whatsoever.

 However, religious practice happens within the broader society and necessarily has consequences for other people.
 As such, the state can — and must — promote a fair and proper balance between the needs of religious groups and those of society.
 This happens in many ways.
 Churches, for example, must abide by zoning rules, fire prevention regulations and so forth.
 These “state interventions,” though perhaps cumbersome, ultimately serve the common good.

 Want to read more of Father Kerper's response?
 Please click here to learn how you and your parish can receive Parable.

 Like what you see?
+Want to read more of Simcha's article?
 Please click here to learn how you and your parish can receive Parable.

 Other Columns in the Current Issue

 Bishop's Message - Good to See You at Mass Again!